MaximeBreaud/Angular-Full-Stack/README.md

-On this hackaton we have use Angular 5, mongodb and npm for run this project
+During this hackathon, we used Angular 5 as framework, Mongodb as database and npm as running system.